A guest blog by Maryann Thomas, a Content Writer at CloudTask

 For instance, analyzing the words and phrases used in conversation with the chatbot, can develop the chatbot’s language capabilities and make functional improvements along the way.

-When you have a record of chat conversations, analyze it in-depth to learn more about audience demographics, behaviour and pain points, allowing you to personalize messaging to your target audience.
+When you have a record of chat conversations, analyze it in-depth to learn more about audience demographics, behavior, and pain points, allowing you to personalize messaging to your target audience.

 You could even proactively gather feedback by asking them to fill out an on-site survey or get them to answer a poll on customer satisfaction.